Sailing From Barcelona Port (Virgin Voyages Insider Guide)

 Sailing From Barcelona Vs. Miami

 The embarkation process for sailing from Barcelona feels different from what you’d experience at the Miami port.
-I feel that the brand-new terminal V in Miami provides a more vibrant Virgin Voyages brand atmosphere, creating an exciting boarding experience.
+I feel that the brand-new Terminal V in Miami provides a more vibrant Virgin Voyages brand atmosphere, creating an exciting boarding experience.

-However, each port offers breathtaking views during the sail-away party and the perfect spot for an Instagrammable shot.
 Departing from Barcelona, you catch a stunning glimpse of the historic city, with the majestic Sagrada Familia rising beautifully in the background.
 Miami port showcases remarkable modern skyscrapers, and both ports provide a memorable start to your voyage.

 To Wrap Up